ngnlang/ngn/README.md

 ```

 ### `trim()`
-Remove whitespace from both ends of a string; preserves original string.
+Remove whitespace from both ends of a string, returning a new string.
+Preserves original string.

 ```ngn
 var = thing = " strong "